Grief and Loss Therapy

 This work may resonate if you:

-are navigating parenthood, identity shifts, or major life transitions
+Are navigating identity shifts related to parenthood or life transitions

-are thoughtful, reflective, and open to exploring your inner world
+Are thoughtful, reflective, and open to exploring your inner world to deepen understanding of self

 Possible outcomes of grief therapy…